smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 ### Command Line
 * command line option `-s` or `--streaming`, streaming all selected actions
   - requires `--state-path` to be set
-* just start `podman run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config --hostname=localhost --pod getting-started sdl-spark:latest --config /mnt/config/  --feed-sel download --state-path /mnt/data/state -n getting-started -s` and see the action runnning again and again
+* just start `podman run -e METASTOREPW=1234 --rm -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config --hostname=localhost --pod getting-started sdl-spark:latest --config /mnt/config/  --feed-sel download --state-path /mnt/data/state -n getting-started -s` and see the action runnning again and again
   - > notice the recurring of both actions, here in our case we could limit the feed to the specific action
   - > monitor the growth of the table
   - > see strieming trigger interval of 48s in output: `LocalSmartDataLakeBuilder$ - sleeping 48 seconds for synchronous streaming trigger interval [main]`